-I started listening to the Rise Together podcast this year (if you haven’t listened to it, I definitely recommend it!) and they talked about their “relationship core values” in episode 2.
+I started listening to the Rise Together podcast last year (if you haven’t listened to it, I definitely recommend it!) and they talked about their “relationship core values” in episode 2.
 It’s basically an outline of their marriage — the things that are the most important in their relationship and make up their relationship.

 One of theirs was that they are best friends.
 I hadn’t ever thought of that as a “core value” of my relationship, but it really shifted my perspective.
 Philip is totally my best friend, and I love being with him more than anyone, but this was a good reminder to make sure I treat him as a best friend, and give him the time and the best attention I have over anything else.

 11. Listen to your spouse.

 Guys, I confess that I’m not a great listener.
 I’m trying.
 I really am.
 In fact, it’s one of my goals for the new year.
 Philip is a really good listener and I go on and on about things that he probably couldn’t care less about, but he still listens.
 That means so much to me, and I want to be better about reciprocating that.